htruong/ezpi4me/README.md

 Wire the SOIC clip to the Pi according to this guide: https://www.flashrom.org/RaspberryPi

-All Chromebooks I'm aware of so far has the same wiring scheme:
+All Chromebooks I'm aware of so far has the same wiring scheme.
+Not sure about Thinkpads, please refer to the datasheets:

 	              ┌───── Little "dot" on the chip
 	              │